ADGEfficiency/dsr-rl/notes/markdown/8_sota.md

 [paper](https://arxiv.org/pdf/1803.10122.pdf) - [blog post](https://worldmodels.github.io/) - [blog post appendix](https://worldmodels.github.io/#appendix)

+## Inspiration from humans

+We use low dimensional mental models to represent the world around us.

+Our brain learns abstract representations of spatial and temporal infomation.
+Evidence also suggests that perception itself is governed by an internal prediction of the future, using our mental models.

+This predictive model can be used to perform fast reflexive behaviours when we face danger

+### The agent

+Solves a car racing task that hasn't been solved using traditional methods

 Uses a generative environment model to train an agent.
 Agent can be trained entirely within the 'dream environment', with the policy being transferred into the actual environment.
 Very cool!

-The mental models humans use are low dimensional representations of the world around us - using selected concepts to represent the real system.

-Our brain learns abstract representations of spatial and temporal infomation.
-Evidence also suggests that perception itself is governed by an internal prediction of the future, using our mental models

-This predictive model can be used to perform fast reflexive behaviours when we face danger

-Many model free RL algos use small networks with few parameters.
-The algo is often bottlenecked by the credit assignment problem - making it hard to learn millions of weights.
-Smaller networks are used as they iterate faster to a good policy

-Agent is divided into a

-- large world model
-- small controller model

-First use unsupervised learning to learn model.
-Then controller to perform task using the model.
-A smaller controller allows the learner to focus on credit assignment on a smaller search space, without sacrifing capacity and expressiveness via the world model

-Possible to learn highly compact policies

-Solve a task that hasn't been solved using traditional methods

-Most model based RL trains on the actual env.
-World models trains only inside of generated environment, transferring the policy back to the actual environment

-Uses a temperature parameter to control amount of uncertainty in generated environments.
-Show that noisier environments help prevent agent from taking advantage of imperfections of its internal world model.

 Agent has